-Low in sugar and with no butter or oil, this Gluten Free Peanut Butter Quick Bread is still moist and tender, and full of peanut flavor.
+Low in sugar and with no added butter or oil, this gluten free peanut butter bread is still moist, tender, and full of peanut flavor.

 This quick bread loaf makes a lovely protein-packed breakfast, where it will certainly be making an appearance in my house especially with back-to-school coming.
 It’s also perfect for an afternoon snack that will satisfy without ruining dinner.

 The only fat in the quick bread is from the peanut butter itself and the egg yolks (no butter! no oil!), and from the milk unless of course you use nonfat milk (which I never recommend since nonfat milk tastes like water to me, but it would still work).